Managing medical conditions in schools

 It is a statutory requirement for all schools to have a policy that makes clear the arrangements to support pupils with medical conditions.

 Supporting pupils with medical conditions at school guidance (GOV.UK)

 Statutory guidance about support that pupils with medical conditions should receive at school.

 The policy was consulted on with schools, health professionals and other related stakeholders before being endorsed by the Ealing Safeguarding Children Board (ESCB).
 In addition to the policy there are also a number of supporting documents below:

-- Levels of training information (word)
+- Levels of training for support staff

 Free online anaphylaxis training course AllergyWise for Schools is designed to ensure that key staff in schools are fully aware of the signs and symptoms of anaphylaxis, how to provide emergency treatment and the implications for management of severely allergic children from Key Stages 1 to 5 in an education setting.

-- Asthma toolkit (Healthy London website)
+Asthma toolkit (Healthy London website)

-Epilepsy schools’ guidance (Health London website)
+Diabetes schools’ guidance (Health London website)

 MindEd (Mind website)- a free educational resource on children and young people's mental health for all adults.